ConceptFusion: Open-set Multimodal 3D Mapping: The approach

 Our set of 3DSCs all take on the relation signature \textsc{relation(query$_a$, query$_b$)} and return a scalar or boolean value as appropriate.
 The complete set of 3DSCs includes (see supplementary material for more details) \begin{enumerate} \item The \textsc{HowFar($q_a$, $q_b$)} 3DSC returns the distance of objects referenced by queries $q_a$ and $q_b$ respectively. \item The boolean 3DSCs \textsc{IsToTheRight($q_a$, $q_b$)}, \textsc{IsToTheLeft($q_a$, $q_b$)}, \textsc{OnTopOf($q_a$, $q_b$)}, \textsc{Under($q_a$, $q_b$)} return \textsc{true} or \textsc{false} depending on whether or not the object referenced by queries $q_a$ and $q_b$ satisfy the appropriate spatial relationship (relative to a specified viewing direction). \end{enumerate} In Sec.~\ref{sec:outlook}, we optionally adopt a large language model~\cite{gpt3} for parsing language queries to an appropriate composition of 3DSCs.
 For instance, the query ``\emph{what is the distance between the refrigerator and the television?}'' is parsed into \textsc{howFar(\textit{refrigerator}, \textit{television})}.
 This is depicted in Fig.~\ref{fig:3d-spatial-reasoning}.

 However, for all other results presented in this paper---unless otherwise specified---the language queries are directly fed into the CLIP text encoder without any preprocessing.

 \textbf{Implementation details}: Our feature fusion algorithm is implemented on top of the $\nabla SLAM$~\cite{gradslam} dense SLAM system, as this was one of the few implementations of the PointFusion algorithm~\cite{pointfusionbase}, and for its convenience of interfacing with PyTorch for computing and accessing foundation features.
-For generating class-agnostic (generic) object masks, we use the Mask2Former~\cite{cheng2021mask2former} models for instance segmentation and generate 100 mask proposals per image.
+For generating class-agnostic (generic) object masks, we use the Mask2Former~\cite{cheng2021mask2former} or the segment anything (SAM)~\cite{sam} models for category-agnostic instance segmentation.
+When using Mask2Former, we generate 100 mask proposals per image.
+When using SAM, we find that there is significantly lower redundancy in the number of mask proposals -- we therefore drop our uniqueness term in Eq.~\ref{eq:uniqueness}.
 Our odometry and mapping approaches run at frame-rate (15 Hz).
 The pixel-aligned feature extraction processes run offline (10–15 seconds / image) on an NVIDIA RTX 3090 GPU.

+\textbf{Real-time inference}: To optimize the performance and efficiency of the foundation models employed (SAM~\cite{sam}, DINO~\cite{dino}, and CLIP~\cite{clip}), we use standard quantization and tracing methods.
+By applying both quantization and tracing techniques to our models, we are able to achieve significant improvements in their efficiency, without compromising their accuracy.
+This enables us to deploy our models in real-world scenarios, where memory and runtime efficiency are crucial.